HomeAutoBest Practices for Handling Construction Materials Safely

 Use the Right Personal Protective Equipment (PPE)

 Wearing the appropriate personal protective equipment (PPE) is essential for workers handling construction materials.
 This includes hard hats, gloves, safety glasses, and steel-toed boots.
-The PPE should be provided by employers and regularly checked to ensure it is in good condition.
+Employers should provide the PPE and regularly check to ensure it is in good condition.

 Workers should also be trained on how to use and maintain their PPE properly.
 If any PPE becomes damaged or worn out, it should be replaced immediately to ensure the safety of workers.